Whole-of-life insurance cover

 -

-If we agree that it’s likely you would have taken out a non-reviewable policy, we might say that your provider should:
+Sometimes customers tell us they weren't expecting any reviews and would have chosen a different policy if they'd known.
+If we agree that you might have taken out a non-reviewable policy, we might tell your policy provider to:

 - construct or reconstruct a non-reviewable policy